Muhammedsuwaneh/Linked_List_Polynomials/README.md

 ## Prerequisites

-The project runs on C++ Visual Studio Environment.
+The project runs on a C++ Visual Studio Environment.
 The program can be run in other IDEs as well.
 To do that successfully, the files containing the source codes can to be copied.
 An enlarged console screen is suitable for correct visualization of the results computed